Paul Kim (academic)

-Paul Kim (born 1970) is currently a Korean-American Chief Technology Officer and Associate Dean at the Stanford Graduate School of Education and has held this position since 2001.
+Paul Kim (born 1970) is a Korean-American academic.
+He is the Chief Technology Officer and Associate Dean at the Stanford Graduate School of Education and has held this position since 2001.

 While at Stanford, in addition to teaching graduate level courses in the School of Education, he has been leading projects involving the design of learning technologies, educational research, and community development.

 Career

 Kim received his Ph.D. in educational technology at the University of Southern California in 1999.
 Since completing his doctorate, he has held posts such as the advisor for the National Science Foundation Education and Human Resources Directorate, the advisor of Grand Challenges in International Development for the National Academies of Science, executive director of information technology at the University of Phoenix, the vice president and chief information officer at Vatterott College, and the chairman of the board for the Intercultural Institute of California.

 He has been chief technology officer and associate dean at the Stanford Graduate School of Education since 2001, the Founder and Advisor of Seeds of Empowerment which is a Nonprofit Global Education Institute Funded by UNESCO since 2006, the advisor of Asian Development Bank since 2019.

 In all of these positions, Kim has focused on improving access and equity in education throughout both developed and developing countries.